 What we don’t: Odd looks and non-adjustable cuff.

-Choosing the right backcountry ski glove can be a tricky process, but one model that’s starting to separate itself from the pack is Showa’s 282 TemRes.
+Choosing the right full-on conditions ski glove can be a tricky process, but one model that’s starting to separate itself from the pack is Showa’s Temres 282.
 Don’t let the odd name and sub-$30 price tag fool you: This is a seriously capable glove.
-It’s extremely waterproof yet surprisingly breathable, has a soft-touch fleecy liner, and is just warm enough to keep you comfortable on the downhill.
-Plus, the TemRes is quite versatile, and its excellent dexterity and grippy build have made it a popular choice for everything from ice climbing to everyday winter activities.
+It’s extremely waterproof, yet surprisingly breathable, has a soft-touch fleecy liner, and is just warm enough to keep you comfortable on the downhill.
+Plus, the Temres is quite versatile, and its excellent dexterity and grippy build have made it a popular choice for everything from ice climbing to shoveling out the driveway.

-If you want a waterproof design for touring, the TemRes is pretty hard to beat, although don’t expect to see too many of these blue gloves at your local resort.
+If you want a waterproof design for touring, the Temres 282 is pretty hard to beat, although don’t expect to see too many of these blue gloves at your local resort.
 Most notably, the acrylic insulation isn’t intended for low-output use and sub-freezing days—it’ll run quite cold when you’re sitting on a slow-moving chairlift—and the open cuff at the end can’t be sealed or adjusted (note: Showa’s newer 282-02 model adds a wrist cinch).
 Durability-wise, we’ve found the thin blue shell to be rather resistant to abrasion, although our palm did tear on a particularly sticky pair of skins.
-And a final insight on fit: The TemRes is known to run small, so it’s best to go up one size.
-For a more traditional backcountry option, check out the leather Tour gloves ($85) from Black Diamond.
+And a final insight on fit: The Temres is known to run small, so it’s best to go up one size.

 Black Diamond Legend ski gloves_Cuff style: Undercuff